 Women who seek to be equal with Men lack ambition-Marilyn Monroe

-I woke up today to a message from a friend sharing a blog post on Women’s Day, lying on my bed I was reading her post which made me think on few facts that has been bothering me from quite a while.
-Celebrating Women’s day, Feminism, Women Empowerment: All these terms that has been highly used in social media these days kept me wondering on why women has been put so much into limelight, why should we applaud a women only on Women’s day for her achievements, and why the same is not done for Men on Men’s day and does all these terms reach a woman somewhere in a village who still thinks how much ever I study, I still have to marry a man & wash vessels in his house!
+I woke up today to a message from a friend sharing a blog post on Women’s Day, lying on my bed I was reading her post which made me think on few facts that have been bothering me from quite a while.
+Celebrating Women’s day, Feminism, Women Empowerment: All these terms that have been highly used in social media these days kept me wondering why women have been put so much into limelight, why should we applaud a women-only on Women’s day for her achievements, and why the same is not done for Men on Men’s day and does all these terms reach a woman somewhere in a village who still thinks how much ever I study, I still have to marry a man & wash vessels in his house!
 Even now, if I go to my village and ask any woman out there, they would answer the same.
 So what are we achieving here?

 Women empowerment seems like a very powerful term but, are we really empowering women or putting the men down to show women are superior.
 This term is used (misused) so often lately, it makes us feel like women are weak and we need all the luxury & help to keep ourselves strong.
-These days in pubs, they have women’s night with complimentary drinks once a week, a bunch of men aren’t allowed very easily unless an entry fee is paid, but if a women is around the entrance would be free.
-Seriously, are you really demanding gender equality here or showing the world that women has to be treated good & only then they will empower?
+These days in pubs, they have women’s night with complimentary drinks once a week, a bunch of men isn’t allowed very easily unless an entry fee is paid, but if a woman is around the entry would be free.
+Seriously, are you really demanding gender equality here or showing the world that women have to be treated good & only then they will empower?

-The day when we don’t have to fight for any rights either for women or men, the day when women & men are equally treated everywhere, the day every women & men does what they like to do!
+The day when we don’t have to fight for any rights either for women or men, the day when women & men are equally treated everywhere, the day every woman & man do what they like to do!
 That day I will celebrate!